 How does your daughter use her room?
 What are her favorite things to do while there?
 Listen to music?
 Put on make-up?
 Read?
 Does she use the desk or does she study in bed?
 It may drive you crazy that she studies on her floor, but it is her room, no?
 If she could have anything in her room, what would it be?
 And no, I don’t believe in TVs in bedrooms, but we are dreaming here.
 These kinds of fantasy world conversations are often where things get most interesting.

 After this discussion, it is time to head to Pinterest or pick up some teen magazines and catalogs.
 Have your daughter create her own vision board.
 It doesn’t have to be perfect.
 It doesn’t have to have rules.
 It can any images that she likes – clothing, art, colors, whatever.
 You may have done this step already to get her engaged in the project.
 Excellent.
 You are already ahead of the game.

 Once she’s made her collage or pin board, go back through it and look for common elements.
 Does she gravitate towards a certain color or colors?
 Is there a furniture style that she seems to like?
 How does the board feel?
-Is it bright and sunny or dark and moody or calm and clean (just kidding – I don’t know any teenage girls who are clean)… Can you, or better yet, can she find a few adjectives to describe the board?
+Is it bright and sunny or dark and moody or calm and clean (just kidding – I don’t know any teenage girls who are clean)… Can you - or better yet, can she? - find a few adjectives to describe her board?
 If those sheets or pillows or paint colors you picked out to get the ball rolling don’t fit in the vision, you can absolutely take them back.
 See how easy that was?